aridjayarecipes/cutesrecipes.web.app/content/post/2333-easiest-way-to-make-super-quick-homemade-tacos-treat.md

 - "for garnishing Mint leaves"
 recipeinstructions:
 - "For Tacos Shell:Melt dark chocolate in microwave for a minute."
-- "Now add fruit essence in melted chocolate and pour it in your muffin&#39;s paper cup."
+- "Now add fruit essence in melted chocolate and pour it in your muffin's paper cup."
 - "Let it freeze for 2-3 minutes in refrigerator.
 After that separate the paper from the shell."
 - "Your Chocolate Tacos shell is ready."
 - "Icecream: Mix all the ingredients (of Icecream) simultaneously.
 Let it freeze in refrigerator for 5-6 hours.
 Your Icecream is ready!!"
-- "Tacos&#39; Topping: Decorate your Tacos as per your preference."
+- "Tacos' Topping: Decorate your Tacos as per your preference."
 - "Here I put a layer of whipped cream, then Mango Slices, then again whipped cream, then nuts and fruits and at last put a layer of an ice-cream, mango,etc..."
 - "Finally!Your Tacos Treat is ready."
 categories: